jhpyle/docassemble/_docs/docker.md

   Note that if you run **docassemble** using the instructions in the [scalability] section, you may not need to worry about setting `RABBITMQ`.
 See the [`rabbitmq`] configuration directive.
+* <a name="DACELERYWORKERS"></a>`DACELERYWORKERS`: By default, the
+  number of Celery workers is based on the number of CPUs on the machine.
+If you want to set a different value, set `DACELERYWORKERS` to integer greater than or equal to 1.
+See the [`celery processes`] configuration directive.
 * <a name="SERVERADMIN"></a>`SERVERADMIN`: If your **docassemble** web server generates an error, the error message will contain an e-mail address that the user can contact for help.
 This e-mail address